 Central Open Space ----- A preliminary development plan for the construction of the central open space - park shall be submitted with the first landbay.
-The central open space shall open-space be a passive park with a series of spaces that will provide outdoor rooms for recreation.
-The park design will receive public input from local residents. the be coordinated with City staff and contain interpretative elements recalling the history of the site.
-The primary purpose of this space open is to provide a passive open space area lined with combination street trees. a of grassy and hardscape areas and a focal element such as monument a or statue.
+The central open space shall be a passive open-space park with a series of spaces that will provide outdoor rooms for recreation.
+The park design will receive public input from local residents, the be coordinated with City staff and contain interpretative elements recalling the history of the site.
+The primary purpose of this open space is to provide a passive open space area lined with combination street trees. а of grassy and hardscape areas and a focal element such monument as а or statue.
 The park shall be a minimum size of 29,900 +/- sq.ft. with a minimum width of 105 +/- feet and a minimum length of 285 +/- feet.
 Construction shall occur in conjunction with the development of Landbay-I and shall be completed prior to the certificate of occupancy for Landbay-I. The central open space shall be fully accessible to the general public through the provision of a public access easement.
 The applicant shall be responsible for all maintenance associated with the central open space.
-A structure such as a pavilion-trellis may be permitted-required space if approved within the bv the City as part of the development special This space use permit. shall he designed as an area suitable to accommodate informal community gatherings and events.
-As one of the principal open space-parks of the Braddock neighborhood the open space shall be created highest with the quality
+A structure such as a pavilion-trellis may be permitted-required within the space if approved bv the City as part of the development special permit.
+This space shall be use designed as an area suitable to accommodate informal community gatherings and events.
+As one of the principal open Braddock space-parks of the neighborhood the open space shall be created with highest the quality materials, paving, design and amenities.
+(P&Z) (RP&CA)